knobs-dev/indid-documentation/sdk/coreSdk.md

 ## prepareSendModuleOperation

 A method for preparing a partial user operation that executes specific wallet functions implemented by the main module.
 It’s partial because it still needs to be sponsored (optionally) and signed.
+The initCode is optional and can be used to deploy a new smart contract wallet.

 Returns a builder containing the partial user operation.